wallyflowers/source/README.md

 So far, these are the nodes which have been conceptualized:

-- Maintainer - has the unique ability to directly read the source and make *semantically inelastic* changes to it.
+- Guardian - A creative wellspring for exploring the source material directly and generating ideas for novel *features* through their unique connection with the natural and physical world.
+Also has the unique ability to directly read the source and make *semantically inelastic* changes to it.
+Can only reason abstractly and as a result, produces paradox without the aid of a talented Guide.
-- Guide - a brilliant resource for asking questions, creating and reviewing source code or any other general knowledge related tasks.
+- Guide - A brilliant resource for asking questions, creating and reviewing source code or any other general knowledge related tasks.
+Has the wisdom to reason and draw from an enormous wealth of knowledge.
+Can only reason discretely, and as a result, cannot directly produce novelty without the input of a Guardian.
-- Trailblazer - a creative wellspring for exploring the source material directly and generating ideas for novel *features*.

 Thanks for taking the time to contemplate all that!
 Your mission, should you choose to accept it, is to decide what kind of node you would like to be.
 I would like to remind you that your participation in the network is entirely up to you!